 A non-permanent resident is a resident who is not a Japanese national and has had a living base or resided in Japan for a period of more than 1 year and 5 years or less in the last 10 years.
 A non-permanent resident is taxed on the individual’s income other than foreign-source income under the Japan tax law, regardless of where it is paid, and their foreign sourced income paid in and/or remitted into Japan.

-A permanent resident is a resident who is a Japanese national, or who has a living base in Japan or resided in Japan for a period of more than 5 years in the last 10 years.
+A permanent resident is a resident who is a Japanese national, or has been living in Japan for a period of more than 5 years in the last 10 years.
 A permanent resident is subject to income tax on worldwide income regardless of source.

 A non-resident is an individual other than resident.
 A non-resident is taxed only on Japanese-sourced income, and generally no deductions or exemptions are available.
-If a non-resident is a resident of a country/jurisdiction with which Japan has concluded a tax treaty, income may be either exempt or subject to a lower rate of tax.
+If a non-resident is a resident of a country/jurisdiction with which Japan has concluded a tax treaty, income may be either exempt or subject to a lower rate of tax, if the individual met certain conditions.
 Extended business travelers are likely considered nonresidents for Japanese tax purposes unless their assignment periods are 1 year or longer.

 Japan also levies a local inhabitant tax.
 A local inhabitant tax is assessed based on the registration with local ward/city office as of 1 January of the following year.

 Employment income is basically considered to arise at the location in which employment services are rendered.
 Therefore, salary, wage, bonus, or similar remuneration paid to an employee for services performed in Japan is generally considered Japanese-sourced income.